Waipuna

 No analysis available

-I searched the public remarks for indicators of paid community laundry (terms like 'coin laundry', 'coin-op', 'quarters', 'paid', 'card operated') but found none.
-Since there is no mention of paid community laundry in any listing, this is set to false with medium confidence.
+I searched the remarks for indicators of paid community laundry (terms like 'coin laundry', 'coin-op', 'quarters', 'card operated', 'paid laundry').
+There were no such references; many units explicitly note in-unit washers/dryers.
+From the public remarks alone there is no evidence of paid community laundry.

-I reviewed all public remarks for explicit phrasing indicating laundry facilities on every floor (e.g., 'laundry on each floor', 'laundry room on every floor', 'floor-by-floor laundry').
-There were no references to any community laundry rooms, let alone one on every floor, so the feature is set to false with medium confidence.
+I searched all public remarks for phrases indicating laundry facilities on every floor (e.g., 'laundry on each floor', 'laundry room on every floor', 'floor-by-floor laundry').
+No listing text referenced community laundry on each floor; many listings instead reference in-unit washer/dryer.
+Based on remarks alone there is no evidence supporting community laundry on every floor.

 No analysis available

-Very strong evidence the building provides covered parking: all 20 MLS listings indicate covered parking and numerous remarks explicitly reference 'covered parking stall' or 'covered, assigned parking' (examples: 'covered parking stall', 'one covered parking stall').
-The coverage is consistent across many agents and listings.
+Very strong evidence Waipuna provides covered parking: all 20 recent MLS listings list covered parking and many remarks state 'covered parking stall' or 'comes with one covered parking stall', 'two covered parking stalls', etc. The consistency across listings and agents indicates this is a building-level feature.

 No analysis available

-I searched for phrases like 'monthly parking fee', 'monthly parking charge', 'parking rental', 'additional parking cost', and numeric $/month references.
-While many listings state assigned or covered parking is included and mention guest parking with overnight rates, there is no explicit monthly parking fee amount or statement that parking requires a monthly payment in the public remarks.
+I searched the remarks for phrases like 'parking fee', 'monthly parking', 'monthly parking charge', 'parking rental', or a dollar amount associated with parking and found none.
+Many unit descriptions state that an assigned covered parking stall is included or reference guest parking, but there is no explicit indication of a separate monthly parking fee in the public remarks.

 Multiple listings describe the building as 'well secured' and specifically mention 'secured parking' or 'secure & covered' parking in conjunction with 24/7 security staff.
 This pattern, plus the presence of SECENT in recent MLS records, strongly suggests the garage/parking area has controlled, secured entry for residents.